Kometa-Team/Kometa/docs/defaults/collections.md

 # Collection Defaults

-There are many Default Collection Files built into PMM itself which offer an easy-to-use and customizable set of Collections that the user can achieve without having to worry about creating the files that makes the collections possible.
+There are many Default Collection Files built into Kometa itself which offer an easy-to-use and customizable set of Collections that the user can achieve without having to worry about creating the files that makes the collections possible.

-This is the simplest way to create Collections using Plex Meta Manager.
+This is the simplest way to create Collections using Kometa.

 {%
    include-markdown "./collection_list.md"